JasonSteving99/click-clack/README.md

-# Auto Generated Minimalist UI For All of Your Python Scripts
+# Auto Generated MCP Server & UI For All of Your Python Scripts

 For example, when in a repo containing the following files: